Diffeomorphisms of 4-manifolds with boundary and exotic embeddings: Several vanishing results

 where the right-hand side is the mod 2 Seiberg--Witten invariant. \end{itemize} \end{thm}

-\begin{rem} Note that \cite[Theorem 1.1]{BK20} only treat the connected sum along $S^3$, but there is no essential change when we extend their result to the case of the sums along any strong L-space with $b_1=0$. \end{rem}
+\begin{rem} Note that \cite[Theorem 1.1]{BK20} only treats the connected sum along $S^3$, but there is no essential change when we extend their result to the case of the sums along any strong L-space with $b_1=0$. \end{rem}

 Now, we state a fiberwise blow up formula for the families Kronheimer--Mrowka invariant.